CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 The current culture used by the executing thread; it determines the default format for dates, times, numbers, currency values, the sorting order of text, casing conventions, and string comparisons.

 For more detailed information about Culture, see [Working With > Current Culture][].

+### CRL

+Certificate Revocation List (CRL) is a list of certificates that have been revoked by the issuing certificate authority prior to their actual/assigned expiration date.
+It is essentially a list of certificates that should no longer be trusted.

 ## D